tedbergstrand/LuthierPrints/README.md

 To conveniently preview the 3D models directly within GitHub, simply click on the STL file located in the respective folder (LuthierPrints->Print-Name).
 Everything is organized into folders.

+## Printing the Models

+I've included STL files for everything.
+You may need to flip the orientation on a few of them.
+I try my best to design models that don't require supports.
+So if you think you need support, make sure you can't flip it to a different orientation.
+I'll go through and flip things appropriately at some point.
+At this stage, I'm still trying to get everything together.

 ## Fusion 360 Files

-For most models, I have included Fusion 360 files, which can be accessed and modified using Autodesk's Fusion 360 software.
-Feel free to customize and adapt these models to meet your specific requirements.
-Remember, you **MUST** adhere to GPL-3.
+For some models, I have included Fusion 360 files, which can be used with Autodesk's Fusion 360 software.
+Feel free to customize and adapt these models to meet your needs.
+Remember, you **MUST** adhere to GPL-3 if you release a modified file.

 ## Missing Models
 I can't find some of my models.
 But as I find or recreate them, I'll add them to this repo.